openwdl/wdl/SPEC.md

 ```
 </p>
 </details>

-Note that the `TaskRequirements` and `TaskInfo` struct definitions above do not exist in any namespace, i.e., you would not be able to declare your own variables using those types.
-They are simply illustrative of the structure of the data assigned to the `task` declaration.

-The runtime engine may choose to define additional optional members of `TaskInfo`.

 If a task is using the deprecated `runtime` section rather than `requirements` and `hints`, then the runtime values of the reserved `runtime` attributes (i.e., the ones that appear in the `requirements` section) are populated in the `requirements` member, and any other attributes are populated in the `hints` member.